geoext/geoext3-ws/src/map-component/basic-example.md

 ![A map component in a fullscreen viewport](map.png)

-We will now [dissect the example](dissecting-example.md) and explain what part does.
+We will now [dissect the example](dissecting-example.md) and explain what each part does.